 Two worlds merge into one

 Watchmaking and arms making have more in common than their vocabulary leaves us to suspect.
-Calibre, barrel, spring… these words recall the t rue origin of both crafts.
-In the valleys of Le Locle (Switzerland) and Liège (Belgium) in the 16th century, the farmers and smiths who created the detailed and precise main plates and mechanical components for r if les were the first to meticulously craft the components and plates for the world’s first clocks and watches.
+Calibre, barrel, spring… these words recall the true origin of both crafts.
+In the valley of Liège (Belgium) in the 16th century, the farmers and smiths who created the detailed and precise main plates and mechanical components for rifles were the first to meticulously craft the components and plates for the world’s first clocks and watches.
 In both disciplines, the same ultimate precision and obsession with detail were required.

 Lebeau-Courally has reunited both crafts again.
 As a tribute to the common history of the rare métiers d’art in watchmaking and crafting bespoke collector’s arms, Lebeau-Courally has brought them to life in a collection of outstanding watches.
-With its manufacture for bespoke hunting arms in Liège and for watches Le Locle, Lebeau-Courally brings two of the most exceptional crafts in the world back together.
+With its manufacture for bespoke hunting arms in Liège and for watches Le Locle.
+With its manufactures for bespoke hunting arms in Liège and for watches Le Locle, Lebeau-Courally brings two of the most exceptional crafts in the world together.

 A unique DNA, encoded in your Lebeau-Courally watch

-The extremely detailed engravings found on the back of the Le Comte officer’s watches celebrate the art of engraving practiced in both Liège and Le Locle.
+The extremely detailed engravings found on the back of the Le Comte officer’s watches celebrate the art of engraving practiced in our atelier in Liège.
 And the iconic ‘clé de fusil’ at 8 o’clock on your Lebeau-Courally watch reminds of the finely crafted and adorned gun lock that appears on every masterpiece created in Liège.
 For the Le Comte and Phase de Lune models, the clé de fusil has the unique (double) function to reveal or adjust the watch complications.